Skip to Content

 Besides, accommodation in Paris is much cheaper this time of the year.

-Winter in Paris is also the perfect time to see a show–whether that’s checking out the opera, hitting a club like the famous Moulin Rouge, or simply checking out one of Paris’ several classic movie theatres, Paris has options for every taste.
+Winter in Paris is also the perfect time to see a show–whether that’s checking out the opera, hitting a club like the famous Moulin Rouge, or simply checking out one of Paris’ several landmarks, Paris has options for every taste.

 Wandering the streets of Paris in winter is just as magical as in the summer, if not more so, and it is an experience well worth having at least once.